nagars/CPDM-IISc/README.md

 ## Known Issues

-- The buffer on the STM is designed for 10 instructions after which previous pending instructions will start getting overwritten.
-A check along with ready/busy status codes needs to be implemented
-- When sending the first instruction through the GUI, the python code sometimes misses the first acknowledge response from the STM.
-I have confirmed the STM always sends it.
+- When sending the first instruction through the GUI resulting in an immediate return of the response message, the python code sometimes misses the first response from the STM.
+I have confirmed the STM always sends it immediately once the instruction is received.
 Unsure why this bug is occurring.
+Possible reason: The time between the serial_read thread can take control of the COM port after serial_transmit sends data maybe too long.

 ## References